To Google Or Not to Google ...Our Clients?

 View a complete list of Clinical Updates.

 A more comprehensive article on Therapists conducting online searches on their clients

 Modern digital technologies have raised many new and complex clinical, ethical and legal issues for psychotherapists.
 One of the more potent questions is whether it is OK for therapists to Google their clients.

 Consider the following situations:

-- A therapist discovers that his new client has filed several board complaints against former therapists and has also sued a couple of them.
+- A therapist discovers online that his new client has filed several board complaints against former therapists and has also sued a couple of them.

-- A therapist finds out that a patient has an active and violent porn web site, which client has not mentioned during therapy, even though therapy focuses on issues of intimacy and sexuality.
+- A therapist finds out online that a patient has an active and violent porn web site, which the client has not mentioned during therapy, even though therapy focuses on issues of intimacy and sexuality.